 Yes moomins are actually everywhere in Finland, being created by phenomenal Finnish artist and illustrator Tove Jansson as early as the 1940’s.
 Sweet packets, napkins, tea towels, soft drinks…their little faces are on all of them, which I was generally fine with as one of my earliest memories is watching the beautiful 1980’s moomin animations at a proximity of about 10cm from the screen in a state of complete wonder.
 Hearing the old theme music now still instills a sense of real sense of safety and cosiness in me.
 I think it was absolutely magical animation for a toddler to watch:

-I was lucky enough in my hungover stupour to have a safe place to seek respite.
-My old Finnish friend Milla who I knew from living in Brighton years ago was living back in Helsinki and running her own brilliant design business Kauniste.
+I was lucky enough have a safe place to seek respite from my hangover as my old Finnish friend Milla who I met living in Brighton years ago was living back in Helsinki and now running her own brilliant design business Kauniste.
 Dragging my suitcase across cobbles to locate her shop, I soaked up the Saturday markets en-route.
 I was intrigued by the range of berries on display (Finns are big foragers)

-Finally arriving at Milla’s shop in the stylish design district of Punavuori, she amazingly had a hot chocolate and croissant waiting for me and gave me a tour of her gorgeous wee shop.
+Finally arriving at Milla’s shop in the stylish design district of Punavuori, she greeted me with a much welcomed hot chocolate and croissant and gave me a tour of her gorgeous wee shop.

 Kauniste work with a range of up and coming illustrators and designers to create textiles and homewares and now have their products stocked all over the world as well as in their busy concept store.
 I absolutely loved the bold colour ways, Scandinavian imagery and vibrant patterns on their products.